Top Menu

 Summary

-Pain is a feeling set off in the nervous system.
-Acute pain lets you know that you may be injured or have a problem you need to take care of.
+Pain is a signal in your nervous system that something may be wrong.
+It is an unpleasant feeling, such as a prick, tingle, sting, burn, or ache.
+Pain may be sharp or dull.
+You may feel pain in one area of your body, or all over.
+There are two types: acute pain and chronic pain.
+Acute pain lets you know that you may be injured or a have problem you need to take care of.
 Chronic pain is different.
-The pain signals go on for weeks, months, or even years.
+The pain may last for weeks, months, or even years.
 The original cause may have been an injury or infection.
 There may be an ongoing cause of pain, such as arthritis or cancer.
-But in some cases there is no clear cause.
+In some cases there is no clear cause.
+Environmental and psychological factors can make chronic pain worse.

 NIH: National Institute of Neurological Disorders and Stroke